Free Consultation with our Business Experts

 One license covers all countries, however if you export to Europe or Southern Africa or agricultural goods to America then you need an extra certificate for tax savings.

 Your clearing agent or freight agent or customs (if you clear the goods yourself) or the bank for international payments.

 If you have paid your annual CIPC renewal fees then yes.
-If not and CIPC has deregistered you then you will first need to reregister on CIPC
+But, if not and CIPC has deregistered you then you will first need to re-register on CIPC

-Yes, there are 2 scenarios 1. they have a SA bank account and a SA address, license is done as per normal 2. if not they need to have a nominated agent in SA
+Yes, there are 2 scenarios 1. they have a South African bank account and a South Africa address, license is done as per normal 2. if not they need to have a nominated agent in SA

-No, the name on the commercial invoice and the import/export license need to match, otherwise customs will not clear your goods.
+No, the name on the commercial invoice and the import/export permit need to match, otherwise customs will not clear your goods.

 SARS Requires an ITAC Permit from Companies who want to import Second-hand goods into South Africa.
 It is otherwise also known as an ‘Import Permit’.
 Any imported products that has been “used” or “refurbished” falls under this Imports Category.
 For more info on our ITAC Permit service, Click Here.

 A Remover of Goods in Bond registration authorises the registered individual or entity to transit goods between customs controlled areas (bonds).
 For more info on Remover of Goods in Bond Registration, Click Here.